u-m-iral/VNA2V-W21-handouts/handouts/lab1/shell.md

 -rw-r--r--  1 username  staff     171 Aug 23 18:28 hello_vna2v2021.tar.gz
 -rw-r--r--  1 username  staff      49 Aug 24 22:55 numbers.txt
 ```
 The permissions are specified by the 1st field, the ownership is specified by the 3rd and 4th fields.
-Fo example, the file `hello.sh` is owned by me (`username`) and the group is `staff`.
-THe permission string is `-rwxr-xr-x` meaning that:
+For example, the file `hello.sh` is owned by me (`username`) and the group is `staff`.
+The permission string is `-rwxr-xr-x` meaning that:
 - The owner can read (r), write (w) and execute (x) the file
 - The group can read and execute
 - Other can read and execute